rust-embedded/embedonomicon/src/exceptions.md

 example, the second entry is the reset handler, the third entry is the NMI (Non Maskable Interrupt) handler, and so on.

-As mentioned before the processor expects the vector table to be at some specific location and each entry in it can potentially be used by the processor at runtime so they must always contain valid values.
+As mentioned before, the processor expects the vector table to be at some specific location in memory, and each entry in it can potentially be used by the processor at runtime.
+Hence, the entries must always contain valid values.
 Furthermore, we want the `rt` crate to be flexible so the end user can customize the behavior of each exception handler.
 Finally, the vector table is read only memory, or rather in not easily modified memory, so the user has to register the handler statically, rather than at runtime.

-To satisfy all these constraints we'll assign a *default* value to all the entries of the vector table in the `rt` crate but make these values kind of *weak* to let the end user override them at compile time.
+To satisfy all these constraints, we'll assign a *default* value to all the entries of the vector table in the `rt` crate, but make these values kind of *weak* to let the end user override them at compile time.

 ## Rust side